rielmvp/2021-1-OSSFinalProject/README.md

 ## Where can I get more help, if I need it?
 You could contact me through email, 22000240@handong.edu in order to inquire more about the project or Batflat.
-Also, you could see the original github repository for github which contains batflat at: https://github.com/sruupl/batflat If you would like to make a contribution and don't know how, please see detailed information in __CONTRIBUTIONS.md__.
+Also, you could see the original github repository for github which contains batflat at: https://github.com/sruupl/batflat If you would like to make a contribution and don't know how, please see detailed information in __CONTRIBUTING.md__.